inasafe/inasafe/docs/source/user-docs/impact_functions.rst

 If you feel there is an important impact function which is missing, there are two avenues you can follow:

-* You can develop it yourself or with the aid of a programmer who has a good understanding of the python programming language.
+* If you have basic python programming skills, you could implement a new post- processor yourself,
 * You can file a ticket on our `issue tracking system <https://github.com/AIFDR/inasafe/issues>`_, and if time and resources allow we will implement it for you.